finos/rune-dsl/documentation/rosetta-modelling-component.md

 ### Synonym Source

 First a *synonym source* is created.
-This can optionally extend a different synonym source `synonym source FpML_5_10 extends FpML` This defines a set of synonyms that are used to ingest a category of input document, in this case FpML_5\_10 documents
+This can optionally extend a different synonym source `synonym source FpML_5_10 extends FpML` This defines a set of synonyms that are used to ingest a category of input document, in this case `FpML_5_10` documents.

 #### Extends